Avoid these 10 mistakes when developing digital services for your marketing agency

 7. Not having a client services function

 You may have thrived as a specialist agency (digital or otherwise) with the ‘do-ers’ working direct with the clients.
-But as soon as you broaden your offering, and / or start to attract more clients you’ll need think about bringing in excellent client services / account handling folk.
+But as soon as you broaden your offering, and / or start to attract more clients you’ll need to think about bringing in excellent client services/account handling folk.

 8. Not having a project management function

-Although there are related skills sets, Project Managers are distinct beasts from Account Handlers.
-When you start to take on either a lot of digital tech/creative production work or complex, multi-stakeholder site builds, you’ll need a dedicated Project Manager
+Although there are related skill sets, Project Managers are distinct beasts from Account Handlers.
+When you start to take on either a lot of digital tech/creative production work or complex, multi-stakeholder site builds, you’ll need a dedicated Project Manager.

 10. Pitching your new services without a plan

-If you don't plan properly when offering your new services to clients you run the risk of watering down your brand or promising to delivering things that won't be possible.
-Either way it puts the long-term relationship with the client in jeopardy, and isn't a mistake you can afford to make.
+If you don't plan properly when offering your new services to clients you run the risk of watering down your brand or promising to deliver things that won't be possible.
+Either way it puts the long-term relationship with the client in jeopardy and isn't a mistake you can afford to make.